Poland women's national football team: Team image

 Polsat Plus Arena Gdańsk, Poland's home stadium since 2024.

 Nicknames

-The Poland women's national football team has been known or nicknamed as "Biało-czerwone (The white and reds)" or "Orlice (The Eaglesses)".
+The Poland women's national football team has been known or nicknamed as Biało-czerwone or Orlice.

 Home stadium

 Until 2024, the Poland women's national football team had no national stadium.
 On 30 August that year, it was announced that Polsat Plus Arena Gdańsk would serve as the team's home venue for the next three years.

 The then-record attendance of 8,449 spectators was recorded during the first game played at Polsat Plus Arena Gdańsk in its new role, a 4–1 UEFA Euro 2025 qualifying play-off win over Romania on 29 October 2024.